Code Compliance – Canadian spray booth owners need to deal with more than just a little more snow in the winter.

 - Per new ordinances in Ontario, paint mix rooms must be fitted with fire dampers at intake and exhaust locations (1 hour minimum rating).

-- All motors must carry a CSA and/or cUL rating.
+- All motors must carry a CSA and/or cUL rating for code compliance

 - All air replacement units with a cure cycle (anywhere over ambient) must carry a ANSI Z83.25/CSA 3.19 listing.

 - All other air replacement units that are used for ambient heating only require a ANSI Z83.4/CSA 3.7 listing.

 - All paint booth exhausts must be fitted with an air proving switch to ensure exhaust is operating correctly.
 If there is a failure, this will shut down the painting operation.